will234/paypalnativecheckout-docs/ios.md

 #### Manual Integration

-Incase you didn't want to, or are having problem with the Quick/Auto method, you can integrate manually into your application using the three steps below.
+You can integrate manually into your application using the three steps below.

 #### 1. Add Application Level URI handling